ObiwanKenobee/ObiwanKenobee/README.md

 **Note:**

-- Replace `path/to/banner-image.gif` with the actual path to your MvOS banner image.
-- Update `https://yourportfolio.com` and `(link here)` with your relevant links.
+-

-This enhanced README highlights your affiliation with the tURING research team, emphasizes the groundbreaking nature of MvOS, and provides clear calls to action for collaboration.
+This enhanced README highlights my affiliation with the tURING research team, emphasizes the groundbreaking nature of MvOS, and provides clear calls to action for collaboration.